lyndon025/playtested/src/content/article/2023-10-09-valheim-meets-zelda-breath-of-the-wild--demo-impressions---enshrouded.md

 ---
-title: "Valheim meets Zelda Breath of the Wild? | Demo Impressions - Enshrouded"
+author: lyndonguitar
+category: Review
-description: "Just recently, I tried the 8-hour free demo of the upcoming game on Steam - Enshrouded and had a great time, even if I only played it in singleplayer.
-The demo allows you to play through the initial quests, helping players become familiar with the game and see what it's like."
+description: Just recently, I tried the 8-hour free demo of the upcoming game on Steam
+  - Enshrouded and had a great time, even if I only played it in singleplayer.
+The demo allows you to play through the initial quests, helping players become familiar with the game and see what it's like.
+featured: false
 pubDate: 2023-10-09
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "valheim"]
+tags:
-featured: false
+- taptap
+- valheim
-thumb: ""
+thumb: ''
+title: Valheim meets Zelda Breath of the Wild? | Demo Impressions - Enshrouded
 ---

 Just recently, I tried the 8-hour free demo of the upcoming game on Steam - Enshrouded and had a great time, even if I only played it in singleplayer.
 The demo allows you to play through the initial quests, helping players become familiar with the game and see what it's like.